 Because of their nature, dust does not collect on vertical blinds as on normal window coverings.
-Fabric louvers are wipeable, not scrubable.
+Fabric louvers are wipeable, but do not scrub them.
 Stains cannot be cleaned.
 Any stains to the base material are not removable, but this is rare due to the special vinyl coating used.
 Excessive water will cause permanent damage.
 This is not covered by warranty.